schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/schedule.md

   <p>
     Dinner and reception will be at the same location, the restaurant Wilhelminapark.
     The restaurant has the same name as the park it is located in, this can be a little confusing.
+If you are coming by car, set your navigation to Koningslaan 115 in Utrecht.
+With this adress you drive to the side of the park where most parking is available.
   </p>

   <p>